 About this time, the rain seems to have stopped, and sunlight starts to pour through the windows, so I think it’s high time we make our exit from this rat room.
 The harrowing morning weather has transitioned to a beautiful day as we step outside, but I can’t focus.
 I am greeted by more dead (potentially pet) rats, littering the ground.
 “What in Malacath’s name has come over me,” I mutter, as I shuffle the dead rats over to what looks like some sort of shrine nearby the house.

 As we start to walk back to our campsite, my stomach lets out a loud grumble, reminding me that we are running low on food provisions.
 Hey, that house actually had a lot of food lying around.
 The dead guy’s not going to miss it.
 But then again, there were also rats and rat droppings all over the place, oh, and a bottle of poison.
 Well, leftovers it is!

 Next time on An Orc’s Life: Bandit Buffoonery

 If anyone actually reads this, I’m very grateful that you have come back to check out my blog when I haven’t posted anything for more than four years.
 It’s a shameful amount of time, I’ll be the first to admit.
 I just really lost my motivation, and I’m so sorry I left Grawnk’s story unfinished.
 I don’t expect there to be much, if any, interest for Grawnk anymore, but I am finishing what I started, regardless.
-I will be releasing new parts at the same time as this post (Wednesdays at 9:45 AM EST) each week.

 Today marks the seven year anniversary of my first post on this blog.
 I know, time really flies, right?
 I am committed to finishing Grawnk’s story, so I invite you to come along on his journey once more.